 Destroy a Perthread that was allocated by create_thread_info().

 Retrieve an opaque handle for fast texture lookups.
+The filename is presumed to be UTF-8 encoded.
 The opaque pointer thread_info is thread-specific information returned by get_perthread_info().
 Return nullptr if something has gone horribly wrong.